RanningMan/rxia.blog/content/blog/how-I-built-css-coffee/index.md

 title: How I Built CSS Coffee
 date: "2023-02-14"
 description: "I recently took up the 12 Startups in 12 Months Challenge.
 This blog does a reflection on what I did to launch the first project -- csscoffee.dev"
-tag: ["web development", "12 startups in 12 months"]
+tag: ["web development", "12 startups in 12 months", "csscoffee"]
 isDraft: false
 ---

 Excited to embark on a bold new endeavor, I recently took up the 12 Startups in 12 Months Challenge, determined to transform myself from a mere feature-coding software engineer to a self-sufficient, product-building entrepreneur.
 My commitment to myself is to devote equal attention and effort to both product development and marketing activities for each project.

-For my inaugural undertaking, I set my sights on creating a blogging platform, “CSS Coffee”. that showcases a daily CSS demo, exploring various CSS concepts.
+For my inaugural undertaking, I set my sights on creating a blogging platform, [csscoffee.dev](https://csscoffee.dev), that showcases a daily CSS demo to explore various CSS concepts.
 In this blog, I will do a reflection on the process of taking this idea from conception to fruition, as I built the platform and positioned it as a go-to resource for CSS enthusiasts and aspiring developers alike.

 # Ideation